What We Believe

 We believe in the bodily resurrection of both the saved and the lost; those who are saved unto the resurrection of life and those who are lost unto the resurrection of damnation.

-Although born from a rich Baptist heritage, Carroll Seminary is an independent seminary, unaffiliated or attached to any one denomination or church organization.
-The theological beliefs and perspectives of B. H. Carroll Theological Seminary are based solely on the Bible.
+Carroll Seminary operated as an independent seminary, unaffiliated or attached to any one denomination or church organization for its first twenty years.
+In October 2024, the Seminary merged operations with East Texas Baptist University.
+The theological beliefs and perspectives of B. H. Carroll Theological Seminary are based solely on the Bible and align with the doctrinal position of the University.

 Statement on Diversity